yw2544/ToS-vision-scenes/README.md

 > **Note**: This module is part of the Theory-of-Space repository, located at `Theory-of-Space/ToS-vision-scenes/`.

+> **Remote Server Requirement**: If running on a remote server, make sure the server has a **graphical display** attached (not headless).
+TDW and Unity require a display for rendering.
+For headless servers, you may need to set up a virtual display (e.g., Xvfb) or use GPU-accelerated remote rendering.

 ## Features

 - **Room layout generation** via Theory-of-Space spatial environment